 Termites are extremely active in Brisbane and South East Queensland due to the humid temperatures, these conditions create the perfect environment for termite workings, colony survival and reproduction.
 The climate is especially favourable for native economically damaging species of termites such as Coptotermes acinaciform and Schedorhinotermes intermedius.
 Termite colonies range in size from a few hundred individuals to enormous societies with several million individuals.

 Termites feed on the cellulose found in timber.
 To do that, they chew through the timber.
 They will chew through structural and decorative timber.
 Walls, floors, ceilings, skirting boards, structural timber – nothing is safe once termites choose your home as a place to live.
 The damage done by termites can result in weak, unsafe areas and even compromise the structural integrity of your home.
 The effect is similar to that of rotting wood – everything becomes weaker and at risk of collapse.

 Timber is the main factor that brings termites to your home – even more so if it is damp or rotting.
 Australians are usually keen gardeners, but we don’t always clear away the debris we remove from gardens.
 If you have fallen trees or limbs around your house for any period of time, the chances are good that the wood is beginning to rot.
 Particularly in a wet or humid climate.

-This type of decaying wood is like ice-cream to termites, it’s irresistible! so you need to take special care around the yard all year around.
+This type of decaying wood is like ice cream to termites, it’s irresistible! so you need to take special care around the yard all year round.
 Keeping firewood elevated and away from your house is a great place to start.
 You’ll want to repair rotting fences, and search the yard for discarded pieces of wood – especially close to your house.

 Another attractor for termites can be common garden mulch.
 This is usually made from timber, so avoid putting this on gardens or garden beds right near the walls of your house.